 As you tell from the BEFORE pictures, we had quite the height and hill drop!
 Not really a place to hang out and not to mention all the bugs, critters and snakes back there!
 So our goal was to create a way to get from the driveway to the backyard, and to fix the erosion problems we started to have.
 We knew we wanted a patio to hang out, a stone fire pit and a little grass section where the kids could run and play.
 We have a small natural spring head that begins in our backyard, so we decided to play it up and make it into a pretty stream.

 As you can see we had to build a few big retaining walls because of the grade.
 We planted tea oils behind the 7′ retaining walls so in a few years it will be covered in white flower bushes.
 We have some tall trees right behind our house, which creates a lot of shade so we planted hostas, rhododendrons, hydrangea, tea oils, mondo grass.
 For the grass we used Bermuda sod.
+My friend told me that they took inspiration from our garden and are simply in love with it.

 We wanted to match the style of our southern home to the patio, so using the same flagstone from our front porch was very important.